rtaibah/jekyll-blog/_posts/blog/2008-03-25-get-the-most-out-of-social-media-on-ubuntu.md

 title: "Get The Most Out of Social Media on Ubuntu"
 author: rami
 layout: linuxologist
-permalink: /2008/03/25/get-the-most-out-of-social-media-on-ubuntu
 categories: [Blog]
 tags: [linux, ubuntu, social-media]

-summary: I have written a guest post over at [Polishlinux](http://www.polishlinux.org) on howto get the most out of social media on your Ubuntu box.
-That's my first guest blog!
-W00T!
 ---

 I have written a guest post over at [Polishlinux](http://www.polishlinux.org) on howto get the most out of social media on your Ubuntu box.
 That's my first guest blog!
 W00T!